mdn/content/files/en-us/web/api/windowcontrolsoverlay/geometrychange_event/index.md

 ---
 {{APIRef("EyeDropper API")}}

-The `geometrychange` event is fired when the position, size, or visibility of a desktop Progressive Web App's title bar area changes.
+The `geometrychange` event is fired when the position, size, or visibility of a Progressive Web App's title bar area changes.

+This only applies to Progressive Web Apps installed on desktop operating systems and use the [Window Controls Overlay API](/en-US/docs/Web/API/Window_Controls_Overlay_API).

 ## Syntax